 At Gibsons, we pride ourselves on the quality of our jigsaw puzzles.
-We use 100% recycled puzzle board, FSC paper and work with the best artists from all around the world.
+We use 100% recycled puzzle board and work with the best artists from all around the world.

 We are regularly asked how we make our jigsaw puzzles, so here is a behind-the-scenes look at our process: